nikkomiu/blog/content/notes/machine-learning/e2e-project/index.md

 ## Create a Test Set

-It's good practice to create a test set and set it aside before inspecting the data closely.
+It is good practice to create a test set and set it aside before inspecting the data closely.
 We should do this now because our brains are amazing pattern detection systems, which means that we are prone to overfitting.
 This is because we may stumble upon some seemingly interesting pattern in the test set if we look at it.
-If we estimate the generalization error using the test set, our estimate will be too optimistic and we will launch a system that will not perform as well as expected.
+If we estimate the generalization error using the test set, our estimate will be too optimistic, and we will launch a system that will not perform as well as expected.
 This is called _data snooping bias_.

 Creating a test set is theoretically quite simple: just pick some instances randomly, typically 20% of the dataset,